snamach/CoreAnalysis/README.md

 SalinityGraph.py is a script which fits salinity data from cores to an overall distribution curve.

-It requries installation of numpy, matplotlib, and scipy libraries for python3.
+It requries installation of NumpPy, Matplotlib, and SciPy libraries for python3.

 Save elevations in a file titled "[corename]E.txt" and corresponding salinities in a file titled "[corename]S.txt".